Running up Vless+WS+TLS+CDN server with Singbox core

 One step further…

-If you are in a high-restricted nation where your ISP has set up GFW, the firewall system will block the Cloudflare IP address in the “Address” field, preventing you from connecting.
+If you are in a highly restricted nation where your ISP has set up GFW, the firewall will block Cloudflare IP addresses in the “Address” field, preventing you from connecting.
 Cloudflare has an enormous number of IPs, and while blocking them is straightforward, it affects many other services and causes them to fail.
-So there are many scanners 1, 2, 3, and even online can provide you with a list of “clean” IPs that are not currently blocked.
+So there are many scanners, 1, 2, 3, and even online, that can provide you with a list of “clean” IPs that are not currently blocked.
 This clean ip can also be blocked or slowed, but as previously said, this is only temporary and will unblock after a few hours or days.
 You can also look for another IP.

 Another step further…

-Because the GFW system has improved, this strategy may no longer function or may be blocked more quickly due to SNI, which is your domain and it is not well-known, and because a large amout of traffic is routed through it, it recognized as a VPN or proxy.
-The solution is to utilize a well-known website SNI, which is not possible because we don’t have the website’s private key.
-Cloudflare’s Worker, which allows you to run JavaScript code on Cloudflare servers, is the solution.
+Because the GFW system has improved, this strategy may no longer function or may be blocked more quickly due to SNI, which is your domain, and it is not well-known, and because a large amount of traffic is routed through it, it is recognized as a VPN or proxy.
+The solution is to use a well-known SNI, but that’s not possible because we don’t have the website’s private key.
+Cloudflare Workers, which let you run JavaScript on Cloudflare servers, are the solution.
 Go to your Cloudflare account, open the worker area, and enter the following code:

 export default {